 Psst!
 Speaking of budget, here are some money-saving tips for traveling in NZ to keep your bank account happy!

-Below we’ll go into more detail about each campsite type and what to expect.
+Below we’ll go into more detail about each type of campsite in New Zealand and what to expect.

 Holiday Parks